 Multi-channel selling is not a new strategy for small and mid-sized distributors, manufacturers, and online retailers, but as business advances further into the 21st century, it is becoming more of a necessity for success and growth.
-According to a 2019 study, companies that pursue a multi-channel presence enjoy a 9.5% average growth rate – a much higher than average annual growth rate compared to companies that do not pursue multi-channel opportunities.

 So, what is multi-channel?
 Multi-channel is a term used to define sales strategies that meet their customers across a variety of channels.
 A multi-channel sales strategy usually includes a combination of direct, online, marketplace, and EDI sales.

 Most multi-channel retailers usually have at least one or two direct sales channels.
 Direct sales channels can include over-the-phone, face-to-face, catalog, mail order, and email sales.
 Before the internet, every business depended entirely on direct sales in one form or another.
 Now, direct sales channels are typically a branch of the multi-channel tree.

 - Handle any direct sales channels alongside other channels with ease